jeffh/YACS/README.md

    browser to [http://localhost:8000/][local] and viola!

 6. (Optional) If you plan on editing the CSS.
 YACS uses [SASS][] to generate the CSS.
-   You'll have to install that.
-Once you have, use `make scss` to make sass automatically update the stylesheets as you change them.
+   Once you installed it, use `make scss` to make sass automatically update the stylesheets as you change them.

 7. ???
 8. Profit?